apollographql/apollo-client/docs/source/meteor.md

 description: Specifics about using Apollo in your Meteor application.
 ---

-The Apollo client and server tools are published on Npm, which makes them available to all JavaScript applications, including those written with [Meteor](https://www.meteor.com/) 1.3 and above.
+The Apollo client and server tools are published on npm, which makes them available to all JavaScript applications, including those written with [Meteor](https://www.meteor.com/) 1.3 and above.
 When using Meteor with Apollo, you can use those npm packages directly, or you can use the [`apollo` Atmosphere package](https://github.com/apollostack/meteor-integration/), which simplifies things for you.

-This package, `apollo`, is essentially preparing the Apollo client & server tools for you to use them in the easiest way possible.

 To install `apollo`, run these commands: